katysaintin/hors-kadre-yvelines/articles/17_IA_AuServiceDuHandicapEN.md

 AI does not replace intelligence.

-It reveals it — when the environment finally allows it to exist.
+It gives it a place to exist.